bianca574/volunteering_website/README.md

 ## 🌟 Project Goal

-To create an easy-to-navigate, informative platform that showcases volunteer opportunities and helps users get involved with local projects.
+To create an easy-to-navigate, informative platform that showcases past projects, volunteer opportunities and helps users get involved with local projects.

 ## 🌐 Live Demo